OneKeePass/desktop/docs/FAQ.md

 ## Can I import passwords from other password managers?

 Yes.
-OneKeePass supports a basic importing passwords from CSV (Comma Separated Values) files.
-This is useful when migrating from another password manager or importing passwords you have exported.
+OneKeePass imports passwords from CSV (Comma Separated Values) files, which is what nearly every password manager and browser can export.
+This is useful when migrating from another password manager or when importing passwords you have exported earlier.

 **How to import a CSV file:**

 1. Open or create a database where you want to import the passwords
-2. Use the menu option **Database -> Import from CSV**
+2. Use the menu option **Database -> Import**
 3. Select the CSV file you want to import
+4. Check the column mapping shown for the file and correct anything that is wrong
-4. OneKeePass will process the CSV file and create entries in your database
+5. OneKeePass creates the entries in your database.
+The import is not saved automatically — review the result and save the database

-**CSV file format:**

-Your CSV file should contain password data with appropriate columns.
-The first row should contain column headers.
-Common column names include:
-- `Title` or `Name` - entry title
-- `UserName` or `Username` - username/login
+**Exports that are recognised automatically:**

+From release 0.25.0 onwards, OneKeePass looks at the header row of the file and recognises the export format of these products:

+- Bitwarden
+- 1Password
+- LastPass
+- NordPass
+- Proton Pass
+- Dashlane
+- Safari / iCloud Passwords
-- `Password` - password
+- Firefox
-- `URL` or `Url` - website URL
-- `Notes` - additional notes or comments

-**Supported features:**

-- Multiple entries can be imported in a single CSV file
+- Chrome / Edge

+When the file is recognised, the **Exported from** field shows the detected product and the column mapping is filled in for you.
+You can still change any column before importing.

+**Any other CSV file:**

+If the export is not recognised, choose **Generic CSV** in the **Exported from** field and map each column yourself.
+The only requirement is that the first row of the file is a header row naming the columns.

+**What gets imported:**

-- Standard password fields (title, username, password, URL, notes) are recognized
+- Standard fields — title, username, password, URL and notes
+- The group/folder structure of the export, where the file carries one
+- Card and identity details, from the exports that carry them, into the matching OneKeePass entry types rather than being flattened into notes
-- Additional custom fields can be included and will be created as part of the entry
+- Any remaining columns you map, which are created as custom fields on the entry

-**Note:** OneKeePass currently imports generic CSV formats.
-If you're exporting from another password manager, you may need to format the export to match the expected CSV structure, or the exported file may already be in a compatible format.

 ## Does OneKeePass provide any Browser Extension?